qburn93/balanced-news-app/README.md

 </details>
 <br>

-5. As a user, I want to comment on other posts so that I can interact with other users.
+5. As a user, I want to comment on other posts so that I can interact with posts.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |